 The Arc of Livingston-Wyoming has provided vital services to area children and families for more than 35 years through the KidStart Program.
 Over the decades, KidStart has grown from serving 12 children to serving over 350 children, from 8 counties and 18 school districts.
-Children are served in 19 classrooms at 2 locations, the Lehman Center in Mt.
-Morris and the Dansville Center.
+Children are served at the Lehman Center in Mt.
+Morris.
 Home and community based services are also provided by KidStart staff.

 KidStart is a licensed provider of care for children with special needs and for children without disabilities.

 Children engage in activities where they receive help from certified special education teachers and certified / licensed therapists.